 Have a great weekend!

-If you enjoy listening to podcasts, check my new podcast out.
+If you enjoy listening to podcasts, check out my podcast.
 I hope you enjoy it!
 You can find me on Apple Podcast, iHeart Radio, Spotify, Google Play Music, Sound Cloud, Radio.com, RadioPublic, Deezer, Breaker, Stitcher as well as other feeds.